vixendotdll/pyget/README.md

 you can see that the point where you enter commands is very different between the two

 for some reason bazzite leaks my ip in the terminal for me so thats one way to tell

+## extra:
+if you delete errorlog.json the script does not work